Neural network reconstruction of the dense matter equation of state from neutron star observables: Abstract

 \section{Abstract}

-The equation of state (EoS) of the strongly interacting cold and ultra-dense matter remains a major challenge in the field of nuclear physics.
-With the advancements in measurements of neutron star masses, radii, and tidal deformabilities from electromagnetic and gravitational wave observations, neutron stars play an important role in constraining the ultra-dense matter EoS.
+{The Equation of State (EoS) of strongly interacting cold and hot ultra-dense QCD matter remains a major challenge in the field of nuclear astrophysics.
+With the advancements in measurements of neutron star masses, radii, and tidal deformabilities, from electromagnetic and gravitational wave observations, neutron stars play an important role in constraining the ultra-dense QCD matter EoS.
 In this work, we present a novel method that exploits deep learning techniques to reconstruct the neutron star EoS from mass-radius (M-R) observations.
-We employ neural networks (NNs) to represent the EoS in a model-independent way, within the range of 1-7.4 times the nuclear saturation density.
-In an unsupervised manner, we implement the Automatic Differentiation (AD) framework to optimize the EoS, as to yield through TOV equations an M-R curve that best fits the observations.
-We demonstrate it in rebuilding the EoS on mock data, i.e., mass-radius pairs derived from a generated set of polytropic EoSs.
-The results show that it is possible to reconstruct the EoS with reasonable accuracy, using just 11 mock M-R pairs observations, which is close to the current number of observations.
+We employ neural networks (NNs) to represent the EoS in a model-independent way, within the range of $\sim$1-7 times the nuclear saturation density.
+The unsupervised Automatic Differentiation (AD) framework is implemented to optimize the EoS, so as to yield through TOV equations, an M-R curve that best fits the observations.
+We demonstrate that this method works by rebuilding the EoS on mock data, i.e., mass-radius pairs derived from a randomly generated polytropic EoS.
+The reconstructed EoS fits the mock data with reasonable accuracy, using just 11 mock M-R pairs observations, close to the current number of actual observations.}